qoherent/ria-hub-docs/docs/content/Help/faq.md

 ## Can't create repositories/files

-Make sure that Gitea has sufficient permissions to write to its home directory and data directory.
+Make sure that RIA Hub has sufficient permissions to write to its home directory and data directory.

 See [AppDataPath and RepoRootPath](#where-does-gitea-store-what-file)